DNACENSolutions/dnac_ansible_workflows/workflows/assurance_pathtrace/README.md

 ## Example Input File

-1. **Create and auto-delete path trace on Cisco Catalyst Center** Initiates a path trace between specified source and destination IPs using optional parameters (such as protocol and statistics), and automatically deletes the trace after completion for cleanup.
+1. **Create and auto-delete path trace on Cisco Catalyst Center** Initiates a path trace between specified source and destination IPs using optional parameters, and automatically deletes the trace after completion for cleanup.
 ```yaml
 catalyst_center_version: 2.3.7.6
 pathtrace_details: